jonas-diete/jonas-diete/README.md

 I love building software - it feels amazing to create something new that really works and that people can use.
 Previously I spent 8 Years of fostering an excitement for learning in children - getting better at something is simply beautiful. :hibiscus:

 Whilst working at my last school, I rediscovered my passion for coding and spent the last year retraining.
-I graduated from Makers‘ 4 months immersive coding bootcamp last year and am currently working as a Software Test Engineer for Lotus Cars. :racing_car:
+I graduated from Makers‘ 4 months immersive coding bootcamp last year and am currently working as a Software Test Engineer for Lotus Cars. 🚗

 I really enjoy problem solving and in Software Development I get to do this all day long which is awesome!